 In summary, the range and abundance of intertidal species identified during this inspection are considered normal for this type of environment.
-No adverse effects on local intertidal biological communities were observed as a result of the outdoor pool discharge beyond the 5 m mixing zone specified in consent 2339-4.
-Discussions with NPDC staff indicated that the maintenance works were being well managed with respect to potential discharges.
-Council request that NPDC provide notification of any significant discharges occurring during or after maintenance works to ensure that compliance with consent 2339-4 can be assessed.
+No adverse effects on local intertidal biological communities were observed as a result of the backwash discharge beyond the 5 m mixing zone specified in consent 2339-4.